abdur-emon/notice-tracker/readme.txt

 By default, notices are automatically deleted after 30 days.
 You can customize this in the settings.

-= Is this plugin translation ready? =
+= Is this plugin translation-ready? =

 Yes!
-WP Notice Manager is fully translation ready with a .pot file included.
+Notice Manager is fully translation-ready with a .pot file included.

 == Screenshots ==